thimslugga/centos-10-bootc/README.md

 ### What's the difference between this and HeliumOS?

-Different goals.
-Both can be used for the same purposes but we explicitly make it easy to make derived images.
+Both can be used for the same purposes but we prefer to keep our tweaks minimal, and we do not change branding.

 ### How do you upgrade this?